Welding Preheat Time Reduced in Lambeau Field Structural Steel Project

 Benefits of induction heating

-With an induction heating system, heat is created electromagnetically in the material rather than by surface heating, as is done with an open flame.
+An induction heating system creates heat electromagnetically in the material rather than by surface heating, as with an open flame.
 Heat is induced by placing the steel in an alternating magnetic field created by liquid-cooled induction heating cables.
 In this application, Miron Construction rigged an 8-foot-long strip of plywood with the induction heating cables so it could be quickly and easily placed along each 2 1/2-inch thick reinforcement plate.
 The induction cables do not heat up themselves, but create eddy currents that generate heat throughout the plate and column.
 Two welders then worked down the side of each column plate.

 “What we ended up doing with the coils for the unit was taking an 8-foot sheet of plywood, cutting it down to the size of our column plate, and zip-tying our coils to it and clamping the plywood to the edge of the column,” says Wirkuty.
 “When that side is done and heated, you just unclamp it and move to the other side.
 It makes it very easy to get around.”